 #27 Boy on Motorbike Mural

-The Boy on Motorbike Mural, created by Ernest Zacharevic, depicts a familiar scene in the city: a motorbike driver looking over his shoulder for oncoming traffic.
+The Boy on Motorbike Mural by Zacharevic, depicts a familiar scene in the city: a driver looking over his shoulder for oncoming traffic.
 The mural incorporates the building doors and an actual motorbike in the painting.

-To the left of Boy on Motorbike is Boy with Pet Monster Mural.
-Also, painted by Ernest Zacharevic, Boy with Pet Monster Mural captures the imagination of a child.
+To the left of Boy on Motorbike is the Boy with Pet Monster mural.
 This is one of the most popular and best places to visit in Penang for Street Art.

 #28 Children Playing Basketball Mural